jmratwork/techanalysissecmanage-crcz/docs/training_workflows.md

 ## Post-Incident Reporting and Iteration

 Run `subcase_1c/scripts/generate_post_incident_report.sh` once evaluations are complete to gather NG‑SIEM, BIPS and Act logs.
 Review the resulting file in `reports/` following the guidance in `docs/post_incident_process.md` and update playbooks or teaching materials accordingly before the next training cycle.
-When the IRIS case poller processes a closed case it also tags the related MISP event, executes `update_bips_model.sh` to retrain or tune the BIPS model, and runs `commit_playbooks.sh` to push updated CACAO playbooks.
-Results of these actions are appended to `sequence.log` for auditing.
+When the IRIS case poller processes a closed case it also tags the related MISP event, executes `scripts/update_bips_model.sh` to retrain or tune the BIPS model using the shared `subcase_1c/bips/ids_ml.py` helpers, and runs `scripts/commit_playbooks.sh` to validate and version updated CACAO playbooks (creating a Git commit when changes are present).
+Results of these actions are appended to `sequence.log` for auditing, and any missing helper scripts are noted without interrupting case processing.

 ## Log Retrieval and Analysis